 Maybe there are even better beaches in the north of Olbia, but let me tell you why this makes it among the best beaches in Sardinia: it is located just 6 kilometers from the airport.
 So this lovely place can be enjoyed right up to a mere few hours before your departure—I spent there my last day in Sardinia there and I loved it!

 Some years ago I spent a summer working in the south of Sardinia so I got the chance to visit Cagliari and surrounding areas.
 I was quite glad to revisit the island and explore the north.
 Still, I think there is much more to experience.
-So tell me, which places in Sardinia did you love the most?
+So tell me, which places or beaches in Sardinia did you love the most?

 Edited by Nick Kembel.